Blustone-Developers/Mothers-Important-Docs/TERMS.md

 ## Disclaimer
 Your use of the Service is at your sole risk.
 The Service is provided on an "AS IS" and "AS AVAILABLE" basis.
 The Service is provided without warranties of any kind, whether express or implied, including, but not limited to, implied warranties of merchantability, fitness for a particular purpose, non-infringement or course of performance.
-Blustone Developers, its subsidiaries, affiliates, and licensors make no warranty that: the Service will function uninterrupted, secure, or available at any particular time or location any errors or defects will be corrected the Service is free of viruses or other harmful components the results of using the Service will meet your expectations.
+Blustone Developers, its subsidiaries, affiliates, and licensors make no warranty that:
+   * The Service will function uninterrupted, secure, or available at any particular time or location any errors or defects will be corrected
+   * The Service is free of viruses or other harmful components
+   * The results of using the Service will meet your expectations.

 ## Exclusions
 The restrictions above may not apply to you because some countries do not allow the exclusion of certain warranties or the exclusion or limitation of responsibility for consequential or incidental damages.